This topic provides an overview of ParentsNext (1.1.P.57) including:

 - is an early school leaver - aged under 22 years and has not completed the final year of secondary school, or an equivalent level of education (Certificate III qualification or above), and with a youngest child at least one year of age

-- has a youngest child at least 5 years of age and is part of a jobless family, this is where a family has no reported employment earnings in the previous 6 months.
-For PP (partnered) recipients this includes the declared earnings of their partner, OR
+- has a youngest child at least 5 years of age and is part of a jobless family, this is where a family has no reported income or hours worked in employment in the previous 6 months.
+For PP (partnered) recipients this includes any income and hours worked for their partner, OR

 - is eligible for ParentsNext based on a JSCI assessment, with a youngest child at least 3 years of age.